 Ensuring that you have a dark environment, no sunlight rays, and great temperature and humidity levels (for the specific wine) while storing it horizontally will give you the best chance of a great-tasting wine experience.
 If you make sure to follow all of these steps when you’re looking to enjoy a cold beverage on the weekend - you will have no further problems down the line with any gone-off wine.

 Depending on how many bottles of wine you want to inherit into your household should decide what capacity wine cooler you look for.
 For example, if you only want a small collection - there is no point in investing in a tall freestanding wine cooler and vice versa.
 Totalling up your aspirations and then researching different capacities should decide your wine cooler choice.
-If you’re interested in looking for a wine cooler for installation within your household or commercial property - check out our website to explore your options!
+If you’re interested in looking for a wine cooler for installation within your household or commercial property - explore your options with the award-winning brand, Dunavox!